Ashley Graham Pulls Down Pants, Shows Off Baby Bump & Underwear In Candid Instagram Video

 Ever since she announced last month that she and her husband of nine years, Justin Ervin, were expecting their first child, Ashley has been chronicling her experience on Instagram, to the delight of her legion of fans.
 In classic Ashley Graham style, the bubbly plus-size model got very real about the joys and challenges of pregnancy, while also touching on her workout routine and the changes that have occurred since she became pregnant.

 In a candid video shared to Instagram on Friday afternoon, the gorgeous Sports Illustrated: Swimsuit Edition model opened up about her struggle to find workout clothes that can accommodate her expanding baby bump.
-Filmed at the gym, in the middle of her training, Ashley confessed that she was “growing out” of all of her workout pants and turned to her fans, particularly to the fellow expecting mothers among her massive following, for help and guidance.
+Filmed at the gym in the middle of her training, Ashley confessed that she was “growing out” of all of her workout pants and turned to her fans, particularly to the fellow expecting mothers among her massive following, for help and guidance.

-“Pregnant women of the world,” Ashley began the short and refreshingly honest clip, “what workout pants do you work out in?”
+“Pregnant women of the world,” Ashley began the short and refreshingly honest clip.
+“What workout pants do you work out in?”

 “I need help,” she candidly admitted, right before asking her followers where she could find comfortable and reliable maternity workout pants.